kclim1/product-backend/README.md

 #### Error Handling Example

-All exceptions are handled by a global @RestControllerAdvice that returns a standardized ErrorResponse DTO:
+All exceptions are handled by a global @RestControllerAdvice that returns a standardized ErrorResponse DTO :
 ```
 {
   "message": "Product with id not found",